The phrase is everywhere. A simple Google search of ‘How To Write A Book’ will result in thousands of pages popping up in reference to it.

 But can you really see it?
 Can you actually see who he is, and the world around him?
 Let’s try again.

 Dirk was a good guy.
 Even now, in the ominously dark alley, with nothing but the wheeze of his own ragged breath for company, Dirk was a good guy.

-Steam rose from his blood slick hands, and yet all he could do was stand there; staring at the still, silent body crumpled at his feet, as a spasm ripped through his overworked bicep.
+Steam rose from blood-slick hands, yet all he could do was stand there, staring at the still, silent body crumpled at his feet, as a spasm ripped through his overworked bicep.

 “I killed him,” he whispered, as a nearby cab flew over an ill fitting manhole.
 Whipping around, Dirk dropped to the ground, prepared for the torrent of gunfire that never manifested.